lnabua/Food-Truck-Restaurant-Finder/README.md

 ##### React
-* Router: App is a container with React-Router and links to routes paths.
+* Router: *App* is a container with React-Router and links to routes paths.
      * Home page path "/" routes to RestauarantList.
      * Adding a restaurant path "/add" routes to AddRestaurant.
      * Editing a restaurnt path "/restaurants/edit/:id" routes to Add Restaurant.
      * Showing restaurant details path "/restaurants/details/:id" routes to RestaurantDetails.
 * Components:
-     * RestaurantList: retrieves and displays all Restaurants.
+     * *RestaurantList*: retrieves and displays all Restaurants.
-     * RestaurantDetails: shows more information on a restaurant.
+     * *RestaurantDetails*: shows more information on a restaurant.
 Contains Google Maps API integration to show Google Maps address of the restaurant selected by using the latitude and longitude values provided in the database.
-     * RestaurantCard: contains restaurant information that will be displayed in RestaurantList.
+     * *RestaurantCard*: contains restaurant information that will be displayed in RestaurantList.
-     * AddRestaurant: has form for adding and editing a restaurant's information based on the restaurant ID.
+     * *AddRestaurant*: has form for adding and editing a restaurant's information based on the restaurant ID.
 * Service: All of the components call the *restaurant.service* CRUD methods which uses Axios to make HTTP requests and receive responses.
 The *http-common* file initializes Axios with a baseURL using *http://localhost:8080/api* (backend proxy) and headers.

 ### Technologies